2022–23 FA Cup: Third round proper

-Fourth Round Proper
+Fourth round proper

 The draw for the fourth round was made on 8 January 2023, consisting of the 32 winners from the previous round.
 The round included one team from the fifth tier, the lowest-ranked team remaining in the competition: Wrexham.

-Fifth Round Proper
+Fifth round proper

 The draw for the fifth round took place on 30 January 2023 on The One Show at Broadcasting House in Portland Place.
 The matches took place in the week commencing 27 February 2023.
 This round included one team from the fourth tier, the lowest-ranked team remaining in the competition: Grimsby Town.

 Quarter-finals

 The draw for the quarter-finals took place on 1 March 2023.

 This round included one team from the fourth tier, the lowest-ranked team remaining in the competition: Grimsby Town.
 Grimsby were the first fourth-tier side to reach the quarter-finals since Cambridge United in 1990.

 Semi-finals

 The draw for the semi-finals took place on 19 March 2023 on BBC One, after Brighton & Hove Albion's victory over Grimsby Town.
-This round, decided in one match, which will be played at Wembley Stadium, includes one team from the second-tier EFL Championship: Sheffield United.
+This round, decided in one match, which was played at Wembley Stadium, included one team from the second-tier EFL Championship: Sheffield United.